danim47c/horizontal-scaler-P9xk/README.md

 8. `SERVICE_MAX` - Maximum number of instances that should be load-balanced at any given time, irrespective of the resource usage.

 # NOTE
-This is an experimental service & horizontal-scaler use railway's internal API which can break in future.
+This is an experimental service & horizontal-scaler uses railway's internal API which can break in future.
 I won't be responsible for that.